My Work Setup

 Logrocket – Free

-Logrocket is quickly becoming an indispensable tool for my side projects, especially when paired with Sentry.
-It provides the ability to replay bugs and see what the user was doing by tracking logs, stack traces, and a video snapshot of what the user was doing before the error occurred.
-It helps track down bugs, and user-reported issues, even while in the development phase.
+Logrocket quickly becomes indispensable for my side projects, especially when paired with Sentry.
+It provides the ability to replay bugs and see what the user was doing by tracking logs, stack traces, and a video snapshot of the user’s actions before the error occurred.
+It helps track down bugs and user-reported issues, even during development.

 1Password – $60/year Family Plan (added 12/1/2023)

-9/1/2023 – I have fully switched away from Dropbox to using a combination of pCloud and Synology Drive.
+9/1/2023 – I have entirely switched from Dropbox to using a combination of pCloud and Synology Drive.

 pCloud – $599 Lifetime – Family 2 TB + Encryption (added 10/31/2021)

-Dropbox’s limitations were getting annoying on the free plan so I purchased a lifetime subscription to pCloud to use in conjunction with Synology.
+Dropbox’s limitations were annoying on the free plan, so I purchased a lifetime subscription to pCloud to use in conjunction with Synology.

 AWS S3 – $.50/month